-- 3.3.29 The Cumbria Flood Action Plan was prepared after the winter 2015 floods and sets out a range of actions to reduce flood risk in the County, including a number of actions directly related to planning, which will need to be taken account of in the Local Plan.
+- 3.3.31 The Cumbria Flood Action Plan was prepared after the winter 2015 floods and sets out a range of actions to reduce flood risk in the County, including a number of actions directly related to planning, which will need to be taken account of in the Local Plan.
 The actions are organised around the themes of strengthening defences, upstream management, maintenance, resilience and water level management boards.
 The Cumbria Local Flood Risk Management Strategy sets out how flood risk will be managed in the County and is accompanied by an action plan which includes a number of actions relating to planning.
-A Cumbria Coastal Strategy is currently being prepared which sets out how risks related to coastal flooding and erosion along the Cumbrian coastline will be managed over the next century. - 3.3.30 The Core Strategy, Land Allocations, Arnside and Silverdale AONB and Development Management Policies Local Plan documents contain objectives and policies that seek to ensure that new development is not at risk of flooding and does not make it worse, and does not have unacceptable impacts on water quality.
+The North West Shoreline Management Plan (SMP2) provides a large-scale assessment of the risks associated with erosion and flooding along the region's coast.
+It is a non-statutory, high level, policy document for coastal flood and erosion risk management planning.
+The SMP was refreshed by the Environment Agency in 2019/2020.
+A Cumbria Coastal Strategy has been approved by Cumbria County Council and relevant district councils.
+It sets out how risks related to coastal flooding and erosion along the Cumbrian coastline will be managed over the next century.
+The consultation draft North West Marine Plan introduces a strategic approach to spatial planning within the inshore and offshore waters of the North West.
+It presents policies for decision making by marine users and regulators for activities within the marine plan area. - 3.3.32 The Core Strategy, Land Allocations, Arnside and Silverdale AONB and Development Management Policies Local Plan documents contain objectives and policies that seek to ensure that new development is not at risk of flooding and does not make it worse, and does not have unacceptable impacts on water quality.